 So, that was a terrible mistake in my career.
 The monitor was so expansive and the manufacturer didn’t cover that damage under their warranty.

 But, that was my first and last mistake in caring for my recording equipment.
-I then researched a lot on a perfect process of cleaning them.
+I then researched a lot on the perfect process of cleaning them.

 Cleaning a woofer cone